shakty/socialbib/README.md

    `author = { Lastname1, Initials1 and Lastname2, Initials2 },`

  - Entry labels should include the last name of the first author in full, one or more keywords identifying the content of the work, and the year of publication.
 Underscore is used to separate words.
+Everything should be lowercase.
 Example:

    `@article{balietti_fragmentation_2015,`